Buying

 sure you do your sums correctly.
 In France it is usually the buyer who

-pays all the fees.
+expensive than the UK).
 On top of the 'net' purchase price of the property,

 there will be notaire's fees (including stamp duty), which are usually